jeffreylsoffer/spinthatwheel/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Spin That Wheel

+This is a companion site for playing a verison of the game from [Dropout](https://dropout.tv)'s [Game Changer episode "Rulette"](https://www.dropout.tv/videos/rulette).

 ## Environment Variables